hashgraph/hedera-local-node/README.md

             --full to enable/disable full mode.
 Production local-node.
             --balance to set starting hbar balance of the created accounts.
-            --async to enable or disable asynchronous creation of accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.
+            --async to enable or disable asynchronous creation of accounts.
+            --b or --blocklist to enable or disable account blocklisting.
+Depending on how many private keys are blocklisted, this will affect the generated on startup accounts. stop - Stops the local hedera network and delete all the existing data. restart - Restart the local hedera network. generate-accounts <n> - Generates N accounts, default 10.